davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ### Using a timeout

 ❌ **BAD** This example does not cancel the timer even if the operation successfuly completes.
-This means you could end up with lots of timers that can flood the timer queue.
+This means you could end up with lots of timers, which can flood the timer queue.

 ```C#
 public static async Task<T> TimeoutAfter<T>(this Task<T> task, TimeSpan timeout)